 How to Void a Check

-Writing “VOID” across the front of the check prevents anybody from using the check to make a payment (by filling in a payee and an amount).
+Writing “VOID” across the front of the check prevents anybody from using the check to make a standard check payment (by filling in a payee and an amount).

 Make a note of the check-in your check register so that you know where that particular check went.
 If you don’t, you’ll have a gap in check numbers, leading you to wonder what happened.
-Did you write a large check to somebody and forget about it, or did that check get stolen?
+Did you write a large check to somebody and forget about it, or did that check gets stolen?
 When will it hit your account?
-In your check register, write “VOID” along with the check number, date, and a note about why you voided the check (such as who you gave the check to.
+In your check register, write “VOID,” along with the check number, date, and a note about why you voided the check (such as who you gave it to).

 If You Don’t Have Checks

-Check printers: A creative solution is to have a check printer generate an image of a voided check for you.
-This won’t work if you need to mail the check, but it can help you get an image of a check with your account information.
+A creative solution is to have a check printer to generate an image of a voided check for you.
+This method won’t work if you need to mail the check, but it can help you get an electronic image of a check containing your account information.
 Start the process of ordering checks, and when it’s time to “preview” your order, you’ll have a customized check image that you can void.

 Keep a Copy

 Once you have the voided check you need, consider scanning or photocopying it.
 You may need to provide voided checks numerous times in the coming years.
 When an original check is not required (for example, if you’re going to fax in the instructions or submit an electronic image of your check), you can use the same copy repeatedly.

 Be sure to keep images of your checks somewhere safe, like a locked filing cabinet or an encrypted storage container on your computer.